tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

 ## [2020/07/27]

-1. to guit the git in the terminal using command :q
+1. to quit the git in the terminal using command :q

-2. impliment the multiprocessing crawling in the GUI by using \"__inti\_\_" == \"__main\_\_"
+2. Implement the multiprocessing crawling in the GUI by using \"__inti\_\_" == \"__main\_\_"
-to avois breakdown of the program
+to avoid breakdown of the program

-3. Finally impliement the progress bar that can working independently, by using multithread using progressbar.step(size) and progressbar.stop(), the progressbar['value'] do not work in multithred
+3. Finally implement the progress bar that can working independently, by using multithread using progressbar.step(size) and progressbar.stop(), the progressbar['value'] do not work in multithread
 <https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/ttk-Progressbar.html>
 <https://stackoverflow.com/questions/33768577/tkinter-gui-with-progress-bar>